-Fang-Shu Ou, Ph.D., is a biostatistician specializing in clinical trials and survival analysis for cancer.
-She is a faculty statistician for the Alliance for Clinical Trials in Oncology, leading several gastrointestinal phase III clinical trials that aim to improve future patient care.
+Fang-Shu Ou, Ph.D., is a biostatistician at Mayo Clinic who specializes in clinical trials and survival analysis for cancer.
+She also is a faculty statistician for the Alliance for Clinical Trials in Oncology, leading several gastrointestinal phase 3 clinical trials that aim to improve patient care.
 Dr. Ou is also the group statistician for Academic and Community Cancer Research United, which provides clinical trial opportunities to the community.
-Her research interest is in survival analysis with the goal of developing new statistical methods for clinical trial design and analysis as well as assimilating these new methods in practice.
+Her research interest is in survival analysis, with the goal of developing new statistical methods for clinical trial design and analysis and assimilating these new methods into practice.

 - Biomarker discovery.
 In the era of individualized medicine, novel biomarkers are needed to better guide patient treatments.
-Dr. Ou collaborates with scientists to evaluate whether mutation detected from cell-free DNA or protein level detected in plasma can be used to achieve this goal.
+Dr. Ou collaborates with other scientists to evaluate whether mutations detected from cell-free DNA or protein levels detected in plasma can be used to achieve this goal.

 - Clinical trials.
-By leading phase II and III clinical trials, Dr. Ou is involved in screening for the potential treatment options for further evaluation and determining whether new regimens provide better survival than the standard of care.
-Dr. Ou is also working on developing new statistical methods to tackle challenges in trial design specific to immunotherapy and precision medicine.
+By leading phase 2 and 3 clinical trials, Dr. Ou is involved in assessing the efficacy of new agents and aims to provide better treatment options for patients.
+Dr. Ou is also working to develop new statistical methods to tackle challenges in clinical trial design specific to immunotherapy and precision medicine.

 Significance to patient care